-Management's estimate of the property tax receivable, deferral, and liability for future refunds are uncertain because the extended, final 2010 levy is not available until the fourth quarter of 2011 and it is difficult to predict the amount of refunds which will eventually be paid.
-In addition to the \$156,500 liability for future property tax refunds management has estimated a three percent loss and cost of collection on the 2010 levy.
-We evaluated the key factors and assumptions used to develop these estimates and have determined they are reasonable in relation to the financial statements taken as a whole.
+Management's estimate of the property tax receivable and the resulting deferred revenue are uncertain because the extended, final 2011 levy is not available until the fourth quarter of 2012 and it is difficult to estimate potential losses.
+Management has estimated the loss and cost of collection on the 2011 levy to be approximately 2.2%.
+We evaluated the key factors and assumptions used to develop this estimates and have determined it is reasonable in relation to the financial statements taken as a whole.